-Priority axis <3A.6.1 type="S" input="S">

-Improvement of the ambient air quality
+Priority axis <3A.6.1 type="S" input="S"> Improvement of the ambient air quality

-<2A.6.2 type="S" maxlength="2000" input="M">

 In the framework of the projects under this priority axis measures with regard to the preparation of the necessary project documentation, including development/update of feasibility studies, financial and economic analysis, cost-benefit analysis, preparation of public procurement documentation for the actions included in the projects, etc. will be financed under the relevant priority axes.